 - the cost structure of the latter: i.e. the total costs generated by the company's operations

-Example of a Profit & Loss statement
+Example of a Profit & Loss forecast

-This forecast table includes all the elements in the P&L, as well as the elements that will allow you to calculate them.
+This table includes all the elements in the P&L, as well as the elements that will allow you to calculate them.
 For example, gross margin is calculated by subtracting the cost of goods sold from sales.

-Definition of the categories of the P&L:
+Definition of the categories of the P&L forecast:

 - Revenues are the total amount of products and services sold over a reference accounting period.
 Excluding taxes such as GST in the US or VAT in the UK.